 On the technical side of things, Transpire built a stable, crash-free platform using the latest Kotlin RxJava framework for Android.
 This versatile, cross-platform programming language has put both Transpire and Virgin Australia ahead of the game in terms of app development.

-Virgin Australia has 200,000 active mobile users across both iOS and Android.
+Virgin Australia has 1 million active mobile users every month on iOS and Android.

-Since April 2018, three quarters of a million boarding passes have been scanned from the Virgin Australia app.
+Since April 2018, 5 million boarding passes have been scanned from the Virgin Australia app.

 Our version of Virgin Australia’s app enjoyed a ratings increase on the App Store of 137% in less than six months.